Mission, Vision & Strategic Plan

-We exist to support youth involved in child welfare and to drive at better systems and approaches for educational achievement, securing stable housing, and building long-lasting support networks.
+We support youth involved in the child welfare system.
+We work to improve educational outcomes, secure stable housing, and build long-lasting support networks.

-A world where all young people thrive and have a sense of belonging with people who love and support them.
+A country where all young people thrive and have a sense of belonging and success, surrounded by people who love and support them.

 about us